The Association and its Activities

 Due to the heavy fighting in Syria since the middle of 2012, mainly in Aleppo, an unstoppable destruction of the historic Old City with its traditional residential neighborhoods has occurred.
 The number of dead, injured, and refugees is large and is increasing from day to day.
 Bitter fighting is taking place, particularly in the narrow quarters of the Old City, and many of the residential buildings are destroyed.
 Therefore, one of the most urgent needs is immediate humanitarian aid – but, in addition also, giving people a roof over their heads both in the short-term as well as the long-term.
 For the future of the Old City of Aleppo and its residents, the goal of rebuilding destroyed or endangered buildings should not be abandoned, but ways should be found to support again families with little income so they can rebuild their houses.

-As part of the German-Syrian cooperation, the Association has worked for the construction of a city archive in the center of the Old City since 2008, to raise residents' awareness of the cultural value of their own city.
-With an exhibition shown in Aleppo in December 2010 and supported by the Association, the work and the contents of the archive was made known to a wider local, national, and international public.
-The Association decided to continue these activities in the year 2011 and to summarize the documents shown in the exhibition in expanded form as a publication and to cover its printing costs.
+The Association decided to continue its activities with the archive in the year 2011 and to summarize the documents shown in the Aleppo archive exhibition in expanded form as a publication and to cover its printing costs.
 Just after the outbreak of heavy fighting in Syria, this documentation should encourage involvement in the preservation of the written and visual urban history as a part of the cultural heritage and also continue the documentation, despite the destruction, as a basis for reconstruction.

 Since on-site support is hardly possible at the moment, the Association would like to help hone awareness in Germany about the armed conflicts, make public the suffering of the population living there because of it, and draw attention to the destruction of the city culture.